couchbase-partners/google-gcp-marketplace-k8s-example/couchbase/README.md

 Control-C to cancel the watch after at least one is ready.

-Now we need to forward ports so we can access the Couchbase WebUI.
-Open a new terminal window and run:
+To forward ports so we can access the Couchbase WebUI, open a new terminal window and run:

 `kubectl port-forward cb-cluster-member-0000 8091:8091`

-In a browser window navigate to the [Couchbase Web UI](https://localhost:8091)
+In a browser window navigate to the [Couchbase Web Console](https://localhost:8091)

-Commandline install: If you haven't changed the defaults:

-- Username: couchbaseAdmin
-- Password: longPass32d

-Marketplace UI install: Your login information is on the right of the post-deploy page.
+### Couchbase Configuration Changes
+If you would like to make edits to the Couchbase configuration, you may do that via the Couchbase Web Console or through kubectl.

+To edit the configuration via kubectl, change the desired values in created-cb-cluster.yaml and rerun the kubectl apply command:

+`kubectl apply -f created-cb-cluster.yaml`

+The changes made through kubectl are reflected in the Couchbase Web Console.

 fin